iongpt/LLM-for-Whatsapp/README.md

   yarn run build:linuxarmv7l
   ```

+### After application starts
+- Authorize Whatsapp client by scanning the QR code with the phone
+- Go to the LLM Setting menu (in the top menu bar) select Settings and fill the config in the window (either OpenAI API key, eitther URL for local LLM API)

 ## Contributing
 Contributions to **LLM for WhatsApp** are welcome.
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.